-At Red Mountain Sedona (RMS), we have found that service work helps our clients to get a bigger picture perspective on their lives and problems.
+At Red Mountain Sedona (RMS), we have found that service work helps our students to get a bigger picture perspective on their lives and problems.
 Service work helps you realize the interconnectedness of all people, cultivates gratitude, creates selflessness, combats narcissism, and brings you more fully into the moment.

-For these reasons, one of the most important behaviors we teach our clients is to be of service to others and their community.
+For these reasons, one of the most important behaviors we teach our students is to be of service to others and their community.
 Living a service-based life not only benefits those you are serving, but will also bring numerous benefits to yourself.

 Helping others in particular diminishes egocentrism and selfishness, two character traits that contribute to behavioral issues, depression, and poor choices.
 Studies have shown that when two people forge a relationship based on overcoming challenges, both of them grow stronger.
 So the one serving is therefore also served by the act of service.

 Participating in community service is a great way for the residents of RMS to become involved in their community, get “out of their heads,” practice selflessness and improve self-esteem.
-There are many opportunities for clients to serve the Sedona community, including the Humane Society, the Sedona Fire District, the Sedona Marathon, daycare centers, churches, homeless shelters, and retirement homes.
+There are many opportunities for students to serve the Sedona community, including the Humane Society, the Sedona Fire District, the Sedona Marathon, daycare centers, churches, homeless shelters, and retirement homes.

 Red Mountain Sedona is a premier young adult transition program, built on the shoulders of some of the most experienced and well-respected individuals in the field of young adult treatment.
 Most of our core staff has worked together for years, in some cases for decades, and collectively our team possesses over 150 years of professional clinical experience.